VinawoodVinawood *

 These are the three buyer mistakes we see most often, framed buyer-protective so you can audit your own spec before the order goes out.

 1. Buying phenolic for a 6-cycle job.
 Cost-per-cycle math says you wasted money.
-A melamine panel at $X per sheet over 8 cycles costs $X/8 per pour.
+An MUF panel at $X per sheet over 8 cycles costs $X/8 per pour.
 A phenolic panel at $1.4X per sheet over 8 cycles costs $1.4X/8 per pour — and you never used the cycles you paid for.
 The phenolic premium pays for cycles 9–20 you didn't run.

-2. Buying melamine for a monsoon-season infrastructure pour.
+2. Buying MUF for a monsoon-season infrastructure pour.
 Cost-per-cycle math goes the other way.
-The melamine panel delaminates around cycle 5–6 when standing water reaches the core through tie-rod points.
+The MUF panel delaminates around cycle 5–6 when standing water reaches the core through tie-rod points.
 The project eats the panel cost, the rework cost, and the schedule slip.
 The phenolic premium would have been cheaper than the failure.

-3. Confusing face film with core glue.
+3. Confusing face film with core glue, or confusing meaning #1 with meaning #3.
 A panel labelled "phenolic film-faced" can have either core adhesive class.
 Read the spec sheet, ask for the EN 636 designation explicitly, don't assume from the film color.
-The face film tells you what concrete sees; the EN 636 class tells you what the panel survives when water reaches the wood.
+And don't carry over the "melamine is interior only" intuition from the cabinet trade — that intuition belongs to melamine decorative laminate (meaning #3 in the table above), not to MUF core resin in a formwork panel.

 The reuse number on the box vs. the reuse number on site